XRPLF/XRPL-Standards/XLS-0073-disallow-frozen-trustline-receiving/README.md

 ## 2. Specification
 ### 2.1.
 Payment Engine
 Payment engine executes paths that is made of steps to connect the sender to the receiver.
-In general, funds can be deposited into a frozen trustline through one of the two steps:
+In general, funds can be deposited into a frozen trustline through one of two steps:
 * Rippling
 * Order book or AMM